kolbyn24/Notes/README.md

 ```

 ### Obsidian Git auth with SSH on Mac
-On my mac, I had to run this command in the root of the Notes directory:
+On my mac, I had to run this command in the root of the Notes directory (I am not sure if this is needed now, try everything else first and let me know if it is or not):

 ```
 git remote set-url origin git@github.com:kolbyn24/Notes.git
 ```

-I also had to generate ssh keys with:
+Generate ssh keys with:
 ```
 ssh-keygen -b 4096 -t rsa
 ```